sumantkashyav/Log-Analysis-Script/README.md

-# VRV Log Analysis Script
+# Log Analysis Script

 ## Project Overview

-The **VRV Log Analysis Script** is a tool designed to efficiently process and analyze log files, extracting meaningful insights and presenting the results in a user-friendly format.
+The **Log Analysis Script** is a tool designed to efficiently process and analyze log files, extracting meaningful insights and presenting the results in a user-friendly format.
 This project is part of the **Log Analysis Assignment** for the **VRV Organization**, aimed at creating a streamlined approach to log data processing and reporting.

 ---